kakerukasai/LatencyChecker/README.md

 ## Overview

 This is a simple application to inspect your monitor's latency.
 Monitor's latency sometimes makes you annoyed in particular when playing FPS/TPS game.
-This software is written to my comfortable [Splatoon](http://splatoon.nintendo.com) life! :)
+This software is written for my comfortable [Splatoon](http://splatoon.nintendo.com) life! :)

 ## Usage